itsnotcoma/byron-labs-app/README.md

-# Byron Labs Frontend
+# Incident Management Web App

 This is a simple Cybersecurity Incident Reporting Web app, code test for [Byron Labs](https://github.com/ByronLabs).

 The task is to create a simple web app that allows users to report cybersecurity incidents, integrating with a [FastAPI backend](https://github.com/itsnotcoma/byron-labs-api).
-The app should have the following features:

-- A form to report an incident.
-- A list of reported incidents.
-- A way to view the details of an incident.
-- A way to delete an incident.
-- A way to edit an incident.
-- All data should be protected by authentication.
+## Overview

+This project is Next.js web app that allows users to report cybersecurity incidents.
+It provides a seamless user experience with a FastAPI API and a authentication system.

-## Getting Started
+## Installation

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+> The app uses a simple API.
+You should see first how to set up the [FastAPI backend](https://github.com/itsnotcoma/byron-labs-api/blob/main/README.md) to ensure the app works correctly.

 First, install the dependencies: